MSc Enterprise and InnovationStudy level: Postgraduate

-Our MSc in Enterprise and Innovation is designed for entrepreneurs and aspiring entrepreneurs who are interested in developing the entrepreneurial and innovation competences needed to develop creative solutions, which can lead to starting a new business or working in an established business or family business.
+Our MSc in Enterprise and Innovation is designed for entrepreneurs, intrapreneurs and aspiring entrepreneurs who are interested in developing the entrepreneurial and innovation competences needed to develop creative solutions, that can lead to working on entrepreneurial projects, starting a new business or working in an established business or family business.

-- Combine research-informed and practice-based approaches to the study of the development and running of start-ups, spin outs and small and medium enterprises.
+- Combine research-informed and practice-based approaches to the study of the development and running of new ventures and entreprenurial projects

-- Think critically of enterprise and innovation to develop sustainable solutions to complex problems facing societies as outlined in the United Nations Sustainable Development Goals.
+- Explore creative ways to develop sustainable solutions to complex problems facing societies as outlined in the United Nations Sustainable Development Goals.

-- Engage in active learning and authentic assessments embedded in employability which have previously included opportunities to collaborate with entrepreneurs on exciting external projects, create and test prototypes, develop digital solutions in the form of blogs, vlogs or portfolios, or produce a creative business plan.
+- Engage in active learning and authentic assessments embedded in employability which have previously included opportunities to collaborate with entrepreneurs and academics on exciting projects, create and test prototypes, develop digital solutions in the form of blogs, vlogs, and your Coventry domains website, or produce a creative business plan.

-- Apply to study our Enterprise and Innovation MSc with Extended Professional Practice route, an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
+- Apply to study our Enterprise and Innovation MSc with Extended Professional Practice (fees apply) route, an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
 See the module section for further infomation.